 You probably already noticed that your dog gets afraid of thunder, noisy vehicles, firecrackers, and other loud sounds.
 They commonly shiver and cling to you when they get scared of noises, so keep that in mind before playing them a noisy song.

-Taste in music
+Taste in Music

 Music can be calming for certain dogs, especially if you play them the song they like.
 According to a study in 2017, the music pups like the most were reggae and soft rock.
 Both have slower tones that calm dogs and help them to relax.

-Another study, “Music’s Effect on Dogs’ Heart Rates,” had tests to see how dogs react and what happens with their heart rates when you play them the music of different genres.
+Another study, “Music’s Effect on Dogs’ Heart Rates,” had tests to see how dogs react and what happens with their heart rates when you play them music of different genres.
 When they listened to classical music, the dogs had lower heart rates.
 They were calmer, sleeping more, and barking less.
 Also, the study showed that jazz music relaxed the pups while rap and rock would cause stress and make them anxious.

-Like we listen to music to soothe ourselves and calm down, our furry friends also have preferences that will comfort them and make them relaxed.
+As we listen to music to soothe ourselves and calm down, our furry friends also have preferences that will comfort them and make them relaxed.
 As we mentioned above, classical music, soft rock, reggae, and jazz are what dogs like the most.
 They are soothing to dogs because of their low frequencies.

-Whenever music frequencies are low, and the beat is tranquil, our pups have a lower heart rate connected with peacefulness.
-Many pet shelter workers play these genres to the dogs because the atmosphere is quieter, dogs are in a better mood, which makes the shelter a better place to live.
+Whenever music frequencies are low and the beat is tranquil, our pups have a lower heart rate connected with peacefulness.
+Many pet shelter workers play these genres to the dogs because when the atmosphere is quieter, dogs are in a better mood, which makes the shelter a better place to live.

 More recent research shows that audiobooks have a calming effect on our pups too.
 They provide a rhythmic sound that helps them loosen up.
 On the other hand, dogs had little to no reaction when listening to pop or R&B songs.
 Most of the dogs do not seem interested in this type of music.